Apple beats expectations in latest financial results

 One area where the tech was more stagnant was iPhone sales, which were only up 1% on this time last year - but revenue was 20% higher thanks to the price of the flagship iPhone X.

-The services segment of Apple’s business – which includes the App Store and Apple Music – continued to impress too, with revenue up 31% to 9.5 billion dollars.
+The services segment of Apple's business - which includes the App Store and Apple Music - continued to impress too, with revenue up 31% to $9.5bn.

 - Press Association